protesilaos/tempus-themes/README.md

 qualities as well as their shared schema for mapping colours to objects of the code syntax.

-**IMPORTANT.** As this repo also contains screenshots, it is recommended you clone it with the `--depth 1` flag (shallow clone).
-Below is the syntax for cloning over ssh and https respectively:

 	# Shallow clone this repo (only latest commit)

 	## With ssh